 Here’s how I restart my sensors (using the Dexcom app with an iPhone):

-- Start another new sensor and chose “with code”.
+- Start a new sensor and chose “with code”.
 (Choose this only if you have the code for the sensor you are wearing.
 Do not enter a code from another sensor or make one up.
 If you do not have the code, choose “no code”.
 You will need to calibrate with this option, but the sensor will still restart.)

 Have you used another method to restart your G6?
 I’d love to hear how.
-There are lots of ways to do it, but I’ve found this to be the easiest.